-We think about winter squash as a more starchy vegetable, however, recent studies prove that not all starch is not the same.
+We think about Fall squash as a more starchy vegetable, however, recent studies prove that not all starch is not the same.
 The starch content of winter squash adds some key health benefits.
-Winter squash contains many antioxidant, anti-inflammatory, as well as anti-diabetic and insulin-regulating properties.
+Winter squash contains many antioxidants, anti-inflammatory, as well as anti-diabetic and insulin-regulating properties.

 Don’t forget to save the seeds!
 They make a great snack food, just like pumpkin seeds.
 Place them in a single layer on a cookie sheet and lightly roast them at 160-170°F in the oven for 15-20 minutes.
 By roasting them for a relatively short time at a lower temperature you can help minimize damage to their healthy oils and prevent them from becoming rancid.
 Store in the refrigerator.